 In contrast to members of other nations, most of whom were integrated into the great Roman Empire and indulged in its delights, the Jewish nation launched an out-and-out war for its freedom and its national identity.
 This desperate war was commemorated throughout the Roman Empire as no other battle ever was.

 Against this background, the words of Eliezer Ben-Yehuda sound remarkably restrained.
 In light of this, it is surprising to discover in this same book the assessment that: “The decision to revolt against the Romans was not an informed decision taken by the Jewish leaders, but was forced on the nation by the radicals.”
 The book condemns the Sicarii for murder and the Zealots because they did not agree to accept the moderate leadership of the revolt.
 And what about Josephus?
 The book notes without any reservations that he led the fighting in the Galilee, and only “when the situation seemed hopeless did he try to convince the rebels to submit.”
-As for the Yodfat episode, the book’s authors write only that “he persuaded his companion that instead of killing each other they should give themselves up to the Romans.”
+As for the Jotapata episode, the book’s authors write only that “he persuaded his companion that instead of killing each other they should give themselves up to the Romans.”
 It’s true that students are asked directly, “Do you think Josephus was a traitor?”
 But given the negative image of the Zealots and the reasonable way Josephus is presented, they have no reason to judge him as such.
 The book goes on to describe the wars of the Zealots at length and, in fact, blames them for the disaster.
 On the other hand, the book refrains from saying anything negative about Vespasian and Titus.

-Paradoxically, those behind the Har Bracha textbook essentially accepted Josephus’s story, for two corresponding reasons.
+Paradoxically, those behind the Har Bracha textbook essentially accepted Josephus’s story.
+Probably they do so for two corresponding reasons.
 First, if God does indeed reveal Himself in history, then the revolt against the Romans was a moment in history when God clearly revealed that He was opposed to the Zealots and to all who committed murder in His name and for His sake.
 Josephus understood this at the time.
 But for the authors of this book, what was certainly more important was that even Rabban Yohanan ben Zakkai, the subject of extensive discussion here, understood this; thus, submission to Rome was not treason, but victory, a fulfillment of God’s will.

 None of this, however, is sufficient to explain the gap between the contents of the chapter and the nationalistic assertions with which it begins.
 It could be that the explanation for this gap can be found in the contemporary pedagogical climate.
 In recent years, teaching history has ceased to be about training “historians,” turning its attention instead to the uses that can be made of history.
-The teacher need not teach what happened, but, rather, convey how history can be used to say something about contemporary issues, and thus to identify how various contemporary actors use history for their own needs.
+The teacher need not teach what happened, but, rather, convey how history can be used to say something about contemporary issues, and thus to identify how various contemporary agents use history for their own needs.